Pennsylvania Sexting Laws

 Generally, sending and receiving sexually explicit images between consenting adults is not prohibited.

-Contact The Law Offices of Michael T. Van Der Veen to Speak With an Experienced Philadelphia Criminal Defense Attorney
+Contact van der Veen, O’Neill, Hartshorn, and Levin to Speak With an Experienced Philadelphia Criminal Defense Attorney

 Although there are laws that specifically address teen sexting, many teenagers are prosecuted under the much stricter child pornography laws as a result of overzealous prosecution, inadequate defense, or the admission of unlawfully seized evidence.
 Furthermore, if a judge refuses to provide access to diversionary or educational programs, youthful offenders may be unable to have their records expunged, which can have far-reaching consequences that can make it difficult to obtain housing or find a job.
-At The Law Offices of Michael T. Van Der Veen, we are dedicated to addressing all of our clients questions and concerns and so are available by email, phone, and live chat.
+At van der Veen, O’Neill, Hartshorn, and Levin, we are dedicated to addressing all of our clients questions and concerns and so are available by email, phone, and live chat.
 If you are a resident of Philadelphia and you or your child were recently arrested for sexting or a child pornography-related crime, please contact our dedicated legal team by calling 215-546-1000 to schedule a consultation.